GaloisInc/cryptol/docs/RefMan/_build/html/_sources/BasicSyntax.rst.txt

 Requirements:
-  - Numeric constraint guards only support constraints over numeric literals, such as `fin`, `<=`, `==`, etc. Type constraint aliases can also be used as long as they only constraint numeric literals.
+  - Numeric constraint guards only support constraints over numeric literals, such as `fin`, `<=`, `==`, etc. Type constraint aliases can also be used as long as they only constrain numeric literals.
-  - The numeric constraint guards of a declaration must be exhaustive.
+  - The numeric constraint guards of a declaration should be exhaustive.
+The type-checker will attempt to prove that the set of constraint guards is exhaustive, but if it can't then it will issue a non-exhaustive constraint guards warning.
+This warning is controlled by the environmental option `warnNonExhaustiveConstraintGuards`.

 Layout